Submissions

 Author Guidelines

-JCT accepts both feature articles and section articles (see Section Policies for descriptions of different sections).
+JCT accepts both feature articles and section articles (see below for descriptions of different sections).
 Please submit your article either to a section or as a feature article according to your topic.

 Allowing some latitude for experimental forms, to the extent possible, manuscripts submitted to JCT should conform to the guidelines specified in the most recent edition of The Publication Manual of the American Psychological Association.